mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 ![image](images/chapter2/code-app-layout.PNG)

 Hmmm, `main-page.css` is missing.
 That's strange...but it's OK.
 It turns out pages don't *really* need all of the files.
-You only relaly need the UI definition (.xml) file.
+You only really need the UI definition (.xml) file.
 The .css and .js files are optional.
 If they're present, NativeScript will use them, but if they're missing, it doesn't care.

 <div class="exercise-end"></div>

-We've spent a lot of time on the introductory pieces of NativeScript, but we haven't gotten to relaly dive in an create our own app, so it's time to pick up the page.
+We've spent a lot of time on the introductory pieces of NativeScript, but we haven't gotten to really dive in an create our own app, so it's time to pick up the page.
 I'll be going a little faster from here on, so when you have questions or need clarifications, stop me and we'll talk about it.